-When preparing for this skill evaluation, be sure that you are able to meet the objectives A, B, C, and P. If you need a reminder, the material is readily available in any standard textbook
+When preparing for this skill evaluation, be sure that you can meet the objectives A, B, C, and P. If you needa reminder, the material is readily available in any standard textbook

 A. Indications for needle cricothyrotomy:

 - Inability to ventilate the patient - should be reserved for patients that cannot be ventilated by any other means